juanmed/juanmed.github.io/_posts/2025-11-01-presentation.md

       <img class="education-logo" src="{{ site.baseurl }}public/img/quetzal1.png" alt="Power and Communications Engineer for the first guatemalan satellite" width="1000">
     </td>
     <td>
-      <strong>Power and Communications Engineer for the first guatemalan satellite</strong><br>Contributed to a pico-satellite in a CubeSat form factor designed and assembled by undergraduate and graduate students.
+      <strong>Power and Communications Engineer for the first guatemalan satellite</strong><br>Contributed to the <a href="https://www.uvg.edu.gt/cubesat-en/">first guatemalan pico-satellite</a>  in a CubeSat form factor designed and assembled by undergraduate and graduate students.
 The satellite was deployed from the International Space Station on March 6, 2020, orbiting and transmitting data for more than five months.
 I was responsible for the design of the first iteration of the power subsystem.<br><em>University of the Valley of Guatemala</em><br>2016 - 2017
     </td>
   </tr>
   <tr>